The best family password managers of 2022 (and why you should get one)

 Safety alerts – Get a heads up if one of your accounts has been breached or certain websites have been compromised

-How do I know that it's secure?
+How do I know that a password manager is secure?

 For the same level of security without a password manager, you would either need to memorize a variety of lengthy and complex passwords for dozens (or hundreds) of accounts, or keep them stored somewhere else.
+A DIY solution would require a lot of time and management to achieve the same level of security a password manager offers.

 Hackers would need to penetrate all three of those barriers to take your information.